IhorMIX/Bot/README.md

 ## Architecture & Modules

-- **DocumentProcessor** — processes images and performs OCR using Tesseract.
+- **DocumentProcessor** — processes images and performs OCR using Mindee.
 - **DocumentParser** — parses full name and VIN from extracted text using regex.
 - **UpdateHandler** — handles Telegram messages and manages user states.
 - **UserStateService** — stores user states and data.